 .
 Contrast Good Is Old-Fashioned

 , Silly Rabbit, Idealism Is for Kids!

-, and Good Cannot Comprehend Evil
+of Good Cannot Comprehend Evil

 .
 Compare Blue and Orange Morality